wasny0ps/CyberSecurity-Notes/Network Security/Layer 2 Security/README.md

 ### Switch Spoofing Prevention

 Different techniques are used to deal with each type of VLAN hopping attack.
-To prevent switch spoofing, disable Dynamic Trunking Protocol to ensure that ports will not automatically negotiate trunks.
-You should also make certain that any port that is not intended to be a trunk is explicitly set up to be an access port.
+To prevent switch spoofing, **disable Dynamic Trunking Protocol** to ensure that ports will not automatically negotiate trunks.
+You should also **make certain that any port that is not intended to be a trunk is explicitly set up to be an access port**.

 Here is my topology.
-In this configuration, we will set the switch port mode as access and disable DTP with `switchport nonegotiate``command for stop the switch spoofing attack.
+In this configuration, we will set the switch port mode as access and disable DTP with `switchport nonegotiate`command for stop the switch spoofing attack.

 <p align="center"><img src="https://github.com/wasny0ps/CyberSecurity-Notes/blob/main/Network%20Security/Layer%202%20Security/src/switch_spoofing_prevention_topology.png"></p>